Topeka Zoo: Incidents

 One orangutan died in 2003 of tularemia, an infectious disease carried by rabbits and some rodents but sometimes found in humans and primates.
 A dead rabbit was found outside of their enclosure and officials think all three primates handled the rabbit before the five orangutans took ill.
 In reaction, the zoo has installed a rabbit-proof fence around the orangutan area.

 On May 6, 2010, a bobcat in the zoo escaped its cage after a vandal apparently pried the animal's cage open.
 The bobcat was found several hours later in some bushes not far from its cage, and was tranquilized and returned to its cage without further incident.

-On April 20, 2019, a Sumatran tiger attacked its keeper in its exhibit, causing the keeper to need surgery.
+On April 20, 2019, a Sumatran tiger injured its keeper in its exhibit, causing the keeper to need surgery.